Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Findings and Results

 \subsection{User Perceptions and the Interplay of Gender and Personality}

-A total of 388 participants completed our task.
-When examining participants' ability to distinguish personality cues from the agents' voices, we observed results that differed by the gender of the agent.
-For female voices, participants (n=195) were able to significantly differentiate between the introverted and extroverted voices.
-We observed a significant negative correlation (rs=-0.533, n=195, p < .001), indicating that participants reliably identified the personality cues of the female voices.
-In contrast, for male voices, participants (n=193) presented no significant correlation between the introverted and extroverted voices (rs=0.0083, n=193, p = 0.30).
+A total of 388 participants completed the task.
+We examined participants' ability to distinguish \textit{perceived extroversion} from voice-only agents.
+Observed patterns differed across the female and male voice conditions.

+For female voices, participants (n=195) significantly differentiated between the introverted and extroverted voice conditions.
+We observed a significant negative correlation (Spearman's $r_s=-0.533$, $n=195$, $p < .001$), indicating that participants consistently perceived differences in extroversion across female voices.
+In contrast, for male voices, participants (n=193) did not show a significant association between perceived extroversion and the intended personality condition ($r_s=0.0083$, $n=193$, $p = 0.30$), suggesting that participants were not able to reliably distinguish extroversion levels across the male voice conditions.

-To further examine whether the order of exposure influenced participants' ability to identify personality, we conducted between-subject comparisons between those first voices participants interacted with.
+To examine whether order of exposure influenced perceived extroversion, we conducted between-subject comparisons based on the first voice encountered.
+Given the ordinal nature of the TIPI-based extroversion scores and the lack of normality assumptions, we employed Mann-Whitney U tests for these comparisons.

 For the female agent, participants who listened to the introverted voice first (n=95) were compared with those who listened to the extroverted voice first (n=100).
-To do so we evaluated the hypothesis H1: Participants interacting with a female virtual agent will perceive different levels of Extroversion when interacting with female agents designed to portray introverted vs. extroverted personas.

-Our results showed a significant difference between groups in the reporting of extroversion scores for female virtual agents (Mann-Whitney U Test, U(1) = 7915, p <.001)-- see Figure \ref{fig:Female Voices}.
-Thus, H1 was accepted.
+To further investigate RQ1, we compared perceived extroversion scores between the two female voice conditions.
+We observed a significant difference in perceived extroversion between conditions (Mann-Whitney U test, $U=7915$, $p < .001$; see Figure \ref{fig:Female Voices}), indicating that participants differentiated the two female voice conditions in terms of perceived extroversion.

 For the male agent, participants who listened to the introverted voice first (n=94) were compared with those who listened to the extroverted voice first (n=99).
-To do so we evaluated the hypothesis H2: Participants interacting with a male virtual agent will perceive different levels of Extroversion when interacting with male agents designed to portray introverted vs. extroverted personas.

-No significant difference was observed concerning the reporting of extroversion scores for male virtual agents (Mann-Whitney U Test, U(1) = 4576, p = 0.85)--see Figure \ref{fig:Male Voices}.
-Thus, H2 was rejected.
+To further investigate RQ1, we compared perceived extroversion scores between the two male voice conditions.
+No significant difference was observed (Mann-Whitney U test, $U=4576$, $p = 0.85$; see Figure \ref{fig:Male Voices}), suggesting that participants did not reliably differentiate the two male voice conditions in terms of perceived extroversion.